 During the fiscal year ended June 30, 2022, the Organization was impacted by Hurricane Ida, resulting in temporary business disruption.
 Impacts to the Organization were covered by insurance with Ascension Risk Services and totaled \$400,043.
-Amounts received from Ascension Risk Services related to these events are reported as "Other revenues" in the Statements of Activities and Changes in Net Assets, and is reported as "Other receivable" in the Statements of Financial Position.
+During the fiscal year ended June 30, 2022, amounts received from Ascension Risk Services related to these events are reported as "Other revenues" in the Statements of Activities and Changes in Net Assets, and is reported as "Other receivable" in the Statements of Financial Position.
+Amounts were received during the fiscal year ended June 30, 2023.